My Chamber

 Jim Pimental, President, Southeastern Massachusetts Building Trades Council

-Leslie Sandberg, Provincetown Select Board/ Government Affairs Director, Cape Cod and Islands Association of Realtors
+Leslie Sandberg, Provincetown Select Board Member and Government Affairs Director, Cape Cod and Islands Association of Realtors

-Dorothy Savarese, President of the Board, Cape Cod Climate Collaborative
+Dorothy Savarese, Suffolk University Board of Trustees, Former CEO of Cape Cod 5, and Former Board President of Cape Cod Climate Collaborative

 Anne Scott-Putney, President and CEO, Heritage Museum and Gardens